 Symptoms of PTSD

-Therapies that help PTSD
+Therapies for PTSD

 Benefits of CBT and EMDR

-The study showed that EMDR was slightly more effective in reducing symptoms related to intrusion and hyperarousal, while CBT was more effective in reducing avoidance symptoms.
+Research supports the effectiveness of both CBT and EMDR in alleviating PTSD symptoms.
+A study published in the Journal of Traumatic Stress revealed that both therapies yielded positive outcomes.
+EMDR was found to be slightly more effective in reducing symptoms related to intrusion and hyperarousal, while CBT excelled in addressing avoidance symptoms.